opendocsg/slw-judgments-backfill/2010_SGHC_50/report.md

  The bank did not promise, but the bank granted or indulged him by granting him 48 hours to respond to the margin call.

  (d) The defendant did not call Mr Linke to rebut the plaintiff’s case.
 No explanation was furnished by the defendant for not calling Mr Linke.
-In these circumstances, the court is entitled to draw an adverse inference that his evidence would not be favourable to the plaintiff on this issue: see Teng Ah Kow & Anor v Ho Sek Chiu & Others [1993] 3 SLR(R) 43.
+In these circumstances, the court is entitled to draw an adverse inference that his evidence would not be favourable to the plaintiff on this issue: see Teng Ah Kow & Anor v Ho Sek Chiu & Others <span class="citation">[1993] 3 SLR(R) 43</span>.

 **Was it inequitable for the defendant to enforce its strict legal rights – Detrimental Reliance**